 Use numbers in headlines: A study by Conductor showed that by starting your headline with a number, you’re 36% more likely to have people click on your ads.

 When creating a Facebook campaign, you can write custom copy for every part of your ads.

-That’s a huge responsibility as one wrong line of text could potentially distinguish the spark of interest in a reader.
+That’s a huge responsibility, as one wrong line of text could potentially extinguish the spark of interest in your readers.